Selengerel/SeattleAirbnb_Analysis/README.md

 - pandas                `import pandas as pd`
 - matplotlib.pyplot     `import matplotlib.pyplot as plt`
 - seaborn               `import seaborn as sns`
-- missingno             `import missingno as msno`

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in using Airbnb [Seattle Open Data from Kaggle](https://www.kaggle.com/airbnb/seattle) from Jan 2016 to Jan 2017 to answer following business questions:
+For this project, I was interested in using Airbnb [Seattle Open Data from Kaggle](https://www.kaggle.com/airbnb/seattle) from Jan 2016 to Jan 2017 to answer following questions:

-1. Which kinds of accomodations are listed and how do they make up the price?
+1. Which kind of accommodations are listed where and how do they make up the price?
-2. How big is the connection between number of reviewer comments and the popularity of the objects?
+2. How is the price progress over the year?
+3. What time of year is the most popular for bookings?
+4. Which Neighborhood is the most popular?
+5. Which of the Seattle’s Top 10 neighbourhoods are the most expensive?
+6. What are the most mentioned words in the comments?
-3. Which accommodations of which host were actually booked and which ones generated the most revenue?
+7. Which type of accommodation has the most reviews?
+8. Which hosts have had the highest availability in the given period?
+9. Which hosts have the highest estimated revenue, assuming that availability has been fully used?

 ## File Descriptions <a name="files"></a>